 Cons

-What is the difference between backtesting and trade replay?
+What is the difference between TradeZella’s backtesting and trade replay?

-Backtesting lets you make hypothetical trades on any historical market data to test a strategy.
-Trade replay replays your actual imported trades on the real chart, tick by tick, so you can review what happened around your specific entries and exits.
+Backtesting lets a trader make hypothetical trades on historical market data to test a strategy across any timeframe, using a white-labeled TradingView engine with over a decade of data.
+Trade replay instead replays a trader’s own imported trades on the real chart, tick by tick, with Level II and times-and-sales data, so they can review exactly what happened around their actual entries and exits.
+Trade replay is exclusive to the Premium plan.

 Is TradeZella worth it for prop firm traders?